scottmillers/Terraform/aws/eventbridge/01-lambda-atm/src/fake-data/README.md

-# Generate Data using Faker
+# Generate ATM Transaction Data using Faker

+This code generates fake data using [Faker](https://fakerjs.dev/).
+The data is used to simulate ATM transactions.

 ## Steps to Run:
 1. Create a directory and use it as the working directory: